Yahweh Rapha Meaning - The Lord Who Heals

 It was there at Marah that the Lord set before them the following decree as a standard to test their faithfulness to him.
 26 He said, “If you will listen carefully to the voice of the Lord your God and do what is right in his sight, obeying his commands and keeping all His decrees, then I will not make you suffer any of the diseases I sent on the Egyptians; for I am the Lord who heals you.”
 Exodus 15:22-26.

 The Israelites were not sick.
 They were just very thirsty.
 So why did God reveal Himself to them as Yahweh Rapha-the God who heals?

 God intervened, working through Moses and a piece of wood to provide sweet, refreshing water for the people.
 Then God reminds them about the diseases and plagues that He had brought upon the Egyptians because of their affliction of the Hebrews.
-God makes it very clear to the Israelities that they must obey Him so that they will not suffer from similar afflications.
+God makes it very clear to the Israelites that they must obey Him so that they will not suffer from similar afflictions.